-Some but not all examples of conduct that will require modification of time, place, or manner of demonstration which (if they do occur) may constitute violations of applicable law or College policy included in parenthesis):
+Examples of conduct that will require modification of time, place, or manner of demonstration which (if they do occur) may constitute violations of applicable law or College policy include, but are not limited to:

-- 1. Blocking access to campus facilities, campus walkways, activities or impeding traffic, including to the venue in which another event is being held (Obstruction Policy). - 2.
+- 1. Blocking access to campus facilities, campus walkways, activities or impeding traffic, including to the venue where another event is being held (Obstruction Policy). - 2.
 Utilizing signs constructed of hard materials other than cloth or cardboard (Weapons and Firearms Policy). - 3.
-Using bullhorns or other loud or amplified sound-making devices inside of buildings (Disruption Policy).
+Using bullhorns or loud or amplified sound-making devices inside of buildings (Disruption Policy). - 4.
+Participants exceed the allotted capacity designations defined by the Illinois Building Code.

-Examples of Conduct that is Expressly Prohibited by other College Policies:
+Examples of Conduct that other College Policies Expressly Prohibit:

 - 1. Introducing torches or other dangerous or hazardous items or weapons on campus (Weapons and Firearms Policy). - 2.
-Using spray paint on campus property or otherwise causing damage to any structures (Posting Policy and Damage and Vandalism Policy). - Engaging in theft, vandalism, property damage, or conduct that endangers individuals (Theft and Unauthorized Borrowing Policy, Damage and Vandalism Policy, Conduct that Endangers Policy). - 4.
-Using intimidating tactics or unwelcome physical contact between demonstrators, counterdemonstrators, audience members, speakers or performers, or College officials (Employee Code of Conduct and Ethics, Conduct that Endangers Policy, Bulling Intimidation and Threats Policy).
+Using spray paint on campus property or otherwise causing damage to any structures (Posting Policy and Damage and Vandalism Policy).

+- 3. Engaging in theft, vandalism, property damage, or conduct that endangers individuals (Theft and Unauthorized Borrowing Policy, Damage and Vandalism Policy, Conduct that Endangers Policy). - 4.
+Using intimidating tactics or unwelcome physical contact between demonstrators, counterdemonstrators, audience members, speakers or performers, or College officials (Employee Code of Conduct and Ethics, Conduct that Endangers Policy, Bullying Intimidation and Threats Policy). - Living structures/enclosed tents and overnight demonstrations are not permitted.
+(Public Gathering Space)